Before we start...

 ⚠️ If you ever set a BIP39 passphrase (unrelated to your app password), it must also be backed up and used when restoring.

-Please note, the desktop or iOS versions may have different error messages, but all the possible error causes are listed below.
+The desktop or iOS versions may have different error messages, but all the possible error causes are listed below.
+If you are getting an error, the cause and solution is listed here.

 "Word list is empty"